2015 Russian Sukhoi Su-24 shootdown: Involved parties

 Erdoğan pointed out that Turkey had the right to defend its airspace.
 He said worse incidents have not taken place in the past because of Turkey's restraint.
 He also stressed that Turkey's actions were fully in line with the new rules of engagement adopted after Syria shot down a Turkish jet in 2012.
-Turkish Foreign Minister Mevlüt Çavuşoğlu offered condolences and said the Turkish pilots did not know it was a Russian plane.
 Turkish Prime Minister Ahmet Davutoğlu defended the action saying Turkey has the right to defend itself against border violations, but that it did not amount to an aggression against any foreign territory and the country called for NATO to hold an extraordinary meeting later in the day.
 He further called for working towards solving the crisis in Syria.
 Davutoğlu also said that attacks on Turkmen could not be legitimised under the justification of attacking ISIL.
 Turkey's Ambassador to the United States, Serdar Kilic, asked for Turkey's warnings to be taken seriously.
 Davutoglu said Turkey would cooperate but did not offer an apology.
 Dozens of protesters were reported outside the Russian consulate in Istanbul demonstrating against Russian military operations in the Turkmen-populated areas of Syria.
 Russian President Putin issued a decree within hours of Turkey's statement which placed a ban on trade of some goods, forbade extensions of labour contracts for Turks working in Russia as of 1 January 2016, ended chartered flights from Russia to Turkey, disallowed Russian tourism companies from selling holiday packages with a stay in Turkey, and called for ending visa-free travel between Russia and Turkey, while ordering tighter control over Turkish air carriers in Russia, using security as a justification.

 Russia started bombarding rebels – including Turkmen insurgents – in Latakia, ignoring demands made by Turkey over the previous week to end its military operations close to the Turkish border.
 A Turkmen commander said missiles fired from Russian warships in the Mediterranean were also hitting the area.
 Russian Defence Ministry spokesman Igor Konashenkov said that as soon as the pilot was rescued the groups responsible for the attack had been killed by Russian bombing and Syrian government rocket artillery.
 A Turkish supply convoy, reportedly carrying small arms, machine-guns and ammunition, was bombed by what is believed to have been Russian airstrikes in the northwestern town of Azaz, in north-western Syria.
 Claimed as an aid convoy by the Turks, no organization has as yet confirmed that the convoy belonged to them.
 At least seven people died and ten people were injured as around 20 trucks went up in flames.
 Turkish state-run Anadolu Agency accused Russia of supporting the Kurdish YPG, PYD and Syrian Democratic Forces.